Origin of a shallow electron pocket: $\beta$-band in Co$_{1/3}$TaS$_2$ studied by angle-resolved photoemission spectroscopy: Results and discussions

-Although the $\beta$-feature has been experimentally observed among other transition-metal-intercalated TMDs, its origin remains debated.
-One possible explanation, as a surface state, has been proposed mainly based on the fact that in Co$_{1/3}$NbS$_2$ its relative intensity depended on the surface termination or position \cite{Tanaka2022}.
-However, its variation with excitation photon energy and its observation in soft X-ray ARPES \cite{Yang2022} do not convincingly support this interpretation.
-Furthermore, our DFT calculations considering a slab with two layers of Co$_{1/3}$TaS$_2$ do not reproduce the $\beta$ feature as a surface state, indicating that it is unlikely to originate from surface effects (see Supplemental Material).
+Although the $\beta$ feature has been experimentally observed in NbS$_2$ intercalates, its origin remains debated.
+One possible explanation, invoking a surface state, has been proposed primarily because in Co$_{1/3}$NbS$_2$ its relative intensity varies with surface termination or position \cite{Tanaka2022}.
+Nevertheless, its dependence on photon energy and observation in soft X-ray ARPES \cite{Yang2022} do not convincingly support this scenario.
+Furthermore, our DFT calculations for a two-layer slab of Co$_{1/3}$TaS$_2$ do not reproduce the $\beta$ feature as a surface state, indicating that it is unlikely to originate from surface effects (see Supplemental Material).

-Apart from the $\beta$-feature, the DFT calculations successfully reproduce the experimentally observed band structures of Co$_{1/3}$NbS$_2$ \cite{Popcevic2023} and Ni$_{1/3}$NbS$_2$ \cite{Utsumi2024}.
-In particular, the DFT bands unfolded into the large parent-compound BZ match the main band features observed by ARPES.
-The same is true for Co$_{1/3}$TaS$_2$ (See Appendix B).
+Apart from the $\beta$ feature, the DFT calculations successfully reproduce the experimentally observed band structures of Co$_{1/3}$NbS$_2$ \cite{Popcevic2023} and Ni$_{1/3}$NbS$_2$ \cite{Utsumi2024}.
+In particular, the DFT bands, when unfolded into the larger parent-compound Brillouin zone, match the main band features observed by ARPES.
+The same is true for Co$_{1/3}$TaS$_2$ (see Appendix~B).

-We attribute the origin of the $\beta$-feature to strong correlation effects that cannot be captured by standard DFT+U. In our earlier study of Co$_{1/3}$NbS$_2$ \cite{Popcevic2023}, the feature was addressed within a slave-boson approach where it was shown that strong local Coulomb interactions on the Co sites lead to a renormalization of the Co-host hybridization and a shift of the Co-derived states toward the Fermi level, resulting in the emergence of a narrow, resonance-like, band near the $\overline{\mathrm{K}}$ point, consistent with the experimentally observed $\beta$-feature.
-The strong correlation origin of this feature was also previously examined within the dynamical mean-field theory (DMFT) framework \cite{Park2024b}, yielding partial agreement with experiment.
-While those analyses provided qualitative evidence for the correlation-driven origin of the $\beta$-feature, in the present work, we adopt a more exact treatment of electronic correlations by employing cluster perturbation theory (CPT), initially proposed by Gros \textit{et al.}~\cite{Gros1993} and further developed by Sénéchal \textit{et al.}~\cite{Senechal2000, Senechal2002}.
-In CPT, the Hubbard interaction is treated exactly at the cluster level, going beyond the mean-field approximation inherent to DFT+U, and capturing momentum-resolved spectral features that are not fully captured by DMFT.
+We attribute the origin of the $\beta$ feature to strong correlation effects that cannot be captured by standard DFT+U. In our earlier study of Co$_{1/3}$NbS$_2$ \cite{Popcevic2023}, the feature was addressed within a slave-boson approach, where it was shown that strong local Coulomb interactions on the Co sites lead to a renormalization of the Co-host hybridization and a shift of the Co-derived states toward the Fermi level, resulting in the emergence of a narrow, resonance-like band near the $\overline{\mathrm{K}}$ point, consistent with the experimentally observed $\beta$ feature.
+The strong-correlation origin of this feature was also previously examined within the dynamical mean-field theory (DMFT) framework \cite{Park2024b}, yielding partial agreement with experiment.